 - Cooked – They are perfect for all types of pastries and desserts.

 - Preserves – Black currants make excellent jams and jellies.
-Although they lose a little of their vitamin C in the process (from ten to twenty percent), they are still very rich in this vitamin.
+Although they lose a little vitamin C (from ten to twenty percent), they are still very rich in this vitamin.
 Their minerals are not affected.

 - Beverages – Black currant juice is a refreshing drink rich in vitamin C and iron.